Siapas-Laboratory/ratBerryPi/docs/software_overview.md

 # Software Overview
 ## Architecture
 RatBerryPi consists of 3 layers of abstraction: the reward interface, reward modules and resources.
 The interface orchestrates use of all modules and resources.
-Resources are considered to be devices such as a syringe pump or solenoid valve which we may want to actuate and may be shared accross modules.
-Modules are collections or resources some of which may be unique to that module.
-Importantly, the module must have associated to it a valve which can be actuated to direct the flow of fluid to it.
+Resources are considered to be devices such as a syringe pump or solenoid valve that may or may not be shared accross modules.
+Modules are collections or resources.
+Importantly, the module must have associated to it a valve which can be opened to direct the flow of fluid to it.
 In the default use case, the interface has associated to it a set of pumps which several reward modules share.
 Each module has a valve, an led, a lickometer and a speaker associated to it.

 **Technical Notes**
 #TODO: add some info here about how the multi-speaker control is implemented in hardware and what this means for how the speakers are controlled and also the lickometer bus